opensim/opensim/README.txt

 Prereqs:
  * Mono >= 2.4 (>= 2.4.2 is better)
  * Nant >= 0.86beta
- * sqlite3 or mysql 5.x (you'll need a backend database)
+ * sqlite3 or mysql 5.x (you'll need a back end database)

 From the distribution type:
  * ./runprebuild.sh